Setting Up Fail2Ban on Ubuntu: The Rules That Actually Matter for Web Servers

 sudo systemctl status fail2ban

-The configuration lives in /etc/fail2ban/jail.conf.
+The main configuration lives in /etc/fail2ban/jail.conf.
 Never edit this file directly because it gets overwritten on package updates.
 Create your overrides in /etc/fail2ban/jail.local instead.
-Anything defined in jail.local takes precedence over the defaults.
+Any setting defined in jail.local takes precedence over the defaults in jail.conf, which makes it the safe place for your custom configuration.

 The Default Section: What Each Setting Controls

-The [DEFAULT] section in jail.local applies to all jails unless you override it per jail.
-Here is what matters:
+The [DEFAULT] section in jail.local applies to all jails unless you override it on a per-jail basis.
+Here is what matters in that section:

 [DEFAULT]